 - What should you avoid in selecting a safety zone?

-- Avoid locations that are downwind from the fire.
+- Locations that are downwind from the fire.

-- Avoid locations that are in chimneys, saddles, or narrow canyons.
+- Locations that are in chimneys, saddles, or narrow canyons.

-- Avoid locations that require a steep uphill escape route.
+- Locations that require a steep uphill escape route.

 Also see: Safety Zones 2 (LCES)